cindy-yanmin/Game-Of-Life/C/README.md

 C is a general-purpose, high-level language that was originally developed by Dennis M. Ritchie to develop the UNIX OS.
 The two main advantages of this language are efficiency and it can handle low-level activities.

-Unlike the stack where memory is allocated and released in a very defined order, heap is a location in memory where memory may be allocated at random access.
+Unlike the stack where memory is allocated and released in a very defined order heap is a location in memory where memory may be allocated at random access

 STACK
 * very fast access
 * don't have to explicitly de-allocate variables